LuaJIT notes

 LuaJIT assumptions

-• LuaJIT hoists table accesses with constant keys out of loops, so caching module functions in locals is no longer (that much) needed.
+• LuaJIT hoists table accesses with constant keys (so module functions) out of loops, so no point caching those in locals.

 • LuaJIT inlines functions (except when using ... and select() with non-constant indices), so it's ok to specialize loop kernels with function composition.

-• multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance (more register spills).
+• multiplications and additions are cheaper than memory access, so storing the results of these operations in temporary variables might actually harm performance.

-• there’s no difference between using if/else statements and using and/or expressions – they generate the same pipeline-trashing branch code (so avoid expressions with non-constant and/or operators in tight loops).
+• there's no difference between using if/else and using and/or expressions - they generate the same pipeline-trashing branch code (so avoid non-constant and/or in tight loops).

-• divisions are 4x slower than multiplications on x86, so when dividing by a constant, it helps turning x / c into x * (1 / c) since the constant expression is folded – LuaJIT does this already for power-of-2 constants where the semantics are equivalent.
+• divisions are 4x slower than multiplications, so when dividing by a constant, it helps turning x / c into x * (1 / c) since the constant expression is folded -- LuaJIT seems to do this already for power-of-2 constants where the semantics are equivalent. (are they?)

-• the % operator is slow (it’s implemented in terms of math.floor() and division) and really kills hot loops; math.fmod() is even slower; I don’t have a solution for this except for x % powers-of-two which can be computed with bit ops.
+• the % operator is slow (it's implemented in terms of math.floor() and division) and really kills hot loops; math.fmod() is even slower; I don't have a solution for this (except for x % 2^n which can be made with bit ops).

-These are assumptions that I use throughout my code, so if any of them are wrong, please correct me.
+The above are assumptions I use throughout my code, so if any of them are wrong, please correct me.

 LuaJIT gotchas